ustctf-zz/FairSeqDist/README.md

 I have not tested the support of Blob.

 Philly is in stable.
-If you encounter exeptions in running this code, please tell me the job link and I will have a check.
+If you encounter exeptions in running this code, please tell me the job link and I will help you check.

+**Please submit 8-card jobs currently, for the sake of better efficiency.**

 # What I am doing